madfish-solutions/sol2ligo-course/src/content/functions-function-modifiers/content.md

   block {...} with return_value
 ```

-If few instructions should be executed, the body is block constructions.
+If more than one expression should be executed, the body is a block construction.

 ```jsx
 function increment (var n : int) : int is